-The Global Catholic Climate Movement, inspired by Laudato Si, was founded in 2015 and is a global coalition of Catholics and Catholic organisations dedicated to tackling the Climate Crisis.
+The Laudato Si Movement, formerly the Global Catholic Climate Movement, was founded in 2015 and is a global coalition of Catholics and Catholic organisations dedicated to tackling the Climate Crisis.
 They run Laudato Si’ animator training courses throughout the year.
-There are also GCCM Laudato Si’ circles around the UK, local groups who are trying to Live Laudato Si’ locally.
-If you are interested in the animators course or would like to contact one of these circles please contact firstname.lastname@example.org
+Please contact: email@example.com.

 The Season of Creation begins on 1 September, the Day of Prayer for Creation, and ends on 4 October, the feast day of St Francis.
 Resources for prayer, organising events and advocacy work.